 Why should I/my Company/group attend?

-- Unite is an opportunity for young people and leaders across England & Wales to Unite with God, Unite with other young people and Unite with members from around England & Wales.
+- Unite is an opportunity for young people and leaders to Unite with God, Unite with other young people and Unite with members from across the organisation.

 - There will be minimal work for leaders.

 - It offers a residential activity to individuals, small Companies/groups or those Companies/groups that would never normally go on residentials.